Trump and Kim sign deal on security and denuclearisation

 US secretary of state Mike Pompeo and North Korean officials would hold follow-up negotiations “at the earliest possible date”, the statement said.
 It however did not give any details on how denuclearisation would be achieved.

+There was also no reference to Japanese abductees still in North Korea, which Japanese president Shinzo Abe had requested be on the agenda.
+Nor did the communiqué refer to the signing of a formal peace treaty to end the 1950-53 Korean War, which ended with a truce.

-The combatants of the 1950-53 Korean War are technically still at war, as the conflict, in which millions of people died, was concluded only with a truce.
-But the joint statement did say the two sides had agreed to recovering the remains of prisoners of war and those missing in action and repatriating them.
+However, it did say the two sides had agreed to recovering the remains of missing soldiers and prisoners of war.

-If the joint statement does lead to a lasting detente, it could fundamentally change the security landscape of northeast Asia, just as former US president Richard Nixon’s visit to Beijing in 1972 led to the transformation of China.
+In regional terms, the summit has been compared to US president Richard Nixon’s visit to Beijing in 1972, which helped bring forward the opening up of China.

 “The agreement we signed is a very important document, a very comprehensive document,” said Mr Trump after his “fantastic” meeting with Mr Kim at the colonial-era Capella building on Sentosa island in Singapore.